 Obesity is closely related to increased risk of type 2 Diabetes, hypertension, sleep apena, heart stroke, asthma, certain cancers, high blood pressure and high cholesterol.
 In fact, obesity is said to be linked with more than 50 different health problems.

 Extra fat in your body puts strain on your cardiovascular system.
-Fat makes your blood thick and your arteries stiff which causes high blood pressure.
+Your heart has to work harder to pump blood to all the extra fat and lymphatic fluid you are carrying around.
 Although being overweight increases all these problems it is not at the heart of all the illnesses.
 To know the real cause we must get to the root of weight gain itself.

 Obesity is not the normal way of a body.
 A lot of people think that obesity is just a matter of too much eating and too little exercise.
 While these factors do play a role they are not enough to get you on the path to become obese.
 Consider the case of childhood obesity.